 The vulnerability case…

-It means your hair is no longer protected from fungi and bacteria (yes, dandruff included).
-Additionally, the cuticle layers of the hair are forcibly open and your hair is now also vulnerable to dryness, high porosity, split ends, breakage and inability to retain length.
+It means your scalp and hair are no longer protected from fungi and bacteria (yes, dandruff included).
+Additionally, the cuticle layers of the hair are forcibly open and your hair is now also vulnerable to dryness, high porosity, split ends, breakage and inability to retain length and moisture.
 It’s a curly girl’s worst nightmare, you betcha! (check my post on Natural Hair And pH in more detail)

 Why it can still work

-There are, however, many people who use baking soda and don’t witness these changes in their hair even after years of use, on the contrary, they rave about it.
+There are, however, many people who use baking soda and don’t witness these changes in their hair even after years of use.
+They actually rave about it.

 How can this be, after the glooming picture I painted?